TrevMcKendrick/blog/_posts/2014-07-31-what-matters-as-an-indie-developer.md

 Like the story in a movie or TV show, the problem your app solves is what matters most.

-Thankfully that's one of the few things over which developers have absolute control.
+And thankfully, that's one of the few things over which developers have absolute control.

 {% include follow_me.html %}